Parag-Chaudhary/COVID-19_Face_Mask_Detector/README.md

 * Install Keras using pip install keras.
 * Install OpenCV using pip install opencv-python.
 * Install Numpy using pip install numpy

+#### Dataset Contents
+The dataset consists of 1376 images belonging to the following two classes:
+* with_mask: 1915 images
+* without_mask: 1918 images